-Employees may raise a concern without fear of retaliation through an independent whistle-blower telephone helpline and website (Ethics Point), which is available 24 hours a day in ten languages in every country where we operate.
-It is operated by a third-party company specializing in workplace incident reporting for multi-national companies.
+Employees may raise a concern without fear of retaliation through an independent whistleblower telephone helpline and website (EthicsPoint), which is currently available 24 hours a day in thirteen languages in every country where we operate.
+It is operated by a thirdparty company specializing in workplace incident reporting for multi-national companies.